uviclibraries/zotero/act-1.md

     <img src="images/act-1/3-plugin.gif" alt="add plugin" style="width:720px;">

-    Congratulations, you have now installed the browser plugin!
+    **Congratulations**, you have now installed the browser plugin!
 You should now see something that looks like this in your browser toolbar:

     <img src="images/act-1/3-example.png" alt="toolbar" style="width:720px;">